1994148735lbkczym/CS144-minnow/writeups/check1.md

 Report from the hands-on component of the lab checkpoint: [include information from 2.1(4), and report on your experience in 2.2]

+Average Time Taken: 11.2 ms
+1676 packets transmitted, 1676 received, 0% packet loss, time 339811ms
+rtt min/avg/max/mdev = 6.076/11.200/126.409/9.767 ms
+0% packet loss?
+Did not see some DUP messages
+Yes, saw Source/DST/TTL and a few others.
+The TTL is different and requests say reply and vice versa.

 Describe Reassembler structure and design.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.